HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Superstores

-These chain stores often have a "garden centre" or house decoration section, which will inevitably sell houseplants.
+Chain stores like Home Depot and Walmart often have a "garden centre" or house decoration section, which will inevitably sell houseplants.

-Houseplants for sale in a big box store
+Houseplants on shelves for sale in a big box store surrounded by pots and containers

 Plants and planters for sale in a big box store.